 - Implementation of ICs

 - Confirmation Sampling

-- LTM for Site-related COCs
+- LTM for Site-related chemicals of concern (COCs)

+- Seeding of cover at Park

 - 0&M

-- FYRs
+- Five-Year Reviews

 The following subsections summarize historical information, EPA Removal Program activities, and future land use plans for each of the Site parcels.
-Additional detail regarding investigation and removal activities at the Site are provided in the Final Feasibility Study (FS) Report (CDM Federal

-Programs Corporation [CDM Smith] 2016).
-Design details of the completed EPA Removal Program components are shown in the construction as-built drawings provided in Appendix A.
+Additional detail regarding investigation and removal activities at the Site are provided in the Final Feasibility Study (FS) Report (CDM Smith 2016).
+Design details of the completed EPA Removal Program components are shown in the construction asbuilt drawings provided in Appendix A.